jakekugel/jotquote/README.rst

 ~~~~~~
 This package was inspired by other similar utilities including Ken Arnold's original
 UNIX utility ``fortune``.
 This package also relies on the Flask and Click packages
 by Armin Ronacher.
-The Click package was especially useful and resolved some headaches
-related to the earlier argparse-based implementation.

 Contributing
 ~~~~~~~~~~~~
-Contributions are welcome!
-See CONTRIBUTING.rst for contribution instructions.
+Contributions are welcome, see CONTRIBUTING.rst for details.